Alabama v. Jones: Background

 Marshae Doricia Jones (born 1990) was five months pregnant when, on December 4, 2018, she became involved in a physical altercation with Ebony Jemison, then a co-worker, outside of a Dollar General in Pleasant Grove, Alabama.
 At some point during the altercation, Jemison, stating that she felt threatened by Jones, fired a single gunshot at Jones while Jemison sat in her vehicle.
 The bullet struck Jones in the abdomen, causing a miscarriage.
-Initially, Jemison was charged with manslaughter but a grand jury failed to indict her based on the state's stand-your-ground law.
-Authorities subsequently charged Jones with manslaughter, saying the fetus was the only victim of the situation and that Jones had knowingly endangered her pregnancy but ultimately chose not to bring the case to trial.
+Initially, Jemison was charged with manslaughter; but then a grand jury failed to indict her based on the state's stand-your-ground law.
+Authorities subsequently charged Jones with manslaughter, saying the fetus was the only victim of the situation and that Jones had knowingly endangered her pregnancy.
+Ultimately they chose not to bring the case to trial.

 The larger background to the case is unclear.
 The Journal of Health Politics, Policy, and Law reported in 2013 that there have been "at least 413 people were arrested, detained, or forced to undergo medical interventions they didn't want, in the name of protecting the health of their fetuses".